Alfred 5.5 is here - Find out what's new

 2. Create a new repository (the page where your Workflow will live).

 • Set Repository name to something short but descriptive.
-Example: alfred-search-wikipedia.
+Example: search-wikipedia-alfred-workflow.

 • Under Initialize this repository with, tick the Add a README file box.